-The Residential and the Retail and Offices Construction Input Indices also rose sharply in the Report Period by approx. 2% and 1.6%, respectively.
-The rise in the Construction Input Indices causes an increase in the Company's construction costs in the various projects across the country, since the agreements in which the Company engages with the construction contractors are linked to these indices.
+The Residential, Retail and Office Construction Input Indices also rose in the Report Period by around 2.9% and 3.1%, respectively.
+The rise in the Construction Input Indices causes a rise in the Company's construction costs in the various projects around the country, since the agreements in which the Company engages with the construction contractors are linked to these indices.